anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 5. The Registrar sends a response UDP message back to the Join Proxy.
 6. The Join Proxy relays the message back to the Pledge.
 7. Step 3 to 6 repeat as needed, for multiple messages, to complete the onboarding protocol.
+8. The Pledge uses its obtained domain identity/credentials to join the domain network.

 To reach the Registrar in step 4, the Join Proxy needs to be either configured with a Registrar address or needs to dynamically discover a Registrar as detailed in {{discovery-by-jp}}.
 This configuration/discovery is specified here as step 1.
-Alternatively, in case of automated discovery it can also happen in step 4 -- at the moment that the Join Proxy has data to send to the Registrar.
+Alternatively, in case of automated discovery it can also happen on-demand in step 4, at the moment that the Join Proxy has data to send to the Registrar.
-For step 1, this specification does not specify how a Join Proxy selects a Registrar when it discovers two or more.
+For step 1, it is out of scope how a Join Proxy selects a Registrar when it discovers two or more.
 That is the subject of future work.

 ## Forming 6LoWPAN Mesh Networks with cBRSKI

-The Join Proxy has been specifically designed to set up entire 6LoWPAN mesh networks using cBRSKI onboarding.
+The Join Proxy has been specifically designed to set up an entire 6LoWPAN mesh network using cBRSKI onboarding.
-This section outlines how this process can work and highlights the role that the Join Proxy plays in forming the mesh network.
+This section outlines how this process works and highlights the role that the Join Proxy plays in forming the mesh network.

 Typically, the first node to be set up is a 6LoWPAN Border Router (6LBR) which will form the new mesh network and decide on the network's configuration.
-The 6LBR may be configured for this using for example one of the below methods.
+The 6LBR may be configured using for example one of the below methods.
-Multiple methods may be used within the scope of a single installation.
+Note that multiple methods may be used within the scope of a single installation.

 1. Manual administrative configuration
 2. Use non-constrained BRSKI {{RFC8995}} to automatically onboard over its high-speed network interface when it gets powered on.
 3. Use cBRSKI {{cBRSKI}} to automatically onboard over its high-speed network interface when it gets powered on.

-When a new mesh network is created by the 6LBR, it requires an active Registrar that is reachable via IP by 6LBR before more Pledges can be onboarded.
+Once the 6LBR is enabled, it requires an active Registrar reachable via IP communication to onboard any Pledges.
-Once cBRSKI onboarding is enabled (either administratively, or automatically) on the 6BLR, it helps
+Once cBRSKI onboarding is enabled (either administratively, or automatically) on the 6BLR, it can support
-onboard 6LoWPAN-enabled Pledges via its 6LoWPAN network interface.
+the onboarding of 6LoWPAN-enabled Pledges, via its 6LoWPAN network interface.
-This 6LBR may host the cBRSKI Registrar itself, but the Registrar may also be hosted elsewhere on the (non-mesh) installation network.
+This 6LBR may host the cBRSKI Registrar itself, but the Registrar may also be hosted elsewhere on the installation network.

-At the time the Registrar and the 6LBR are enabled, there may be zero Pledges, or there may be already one or more installed and powered Pledges waiting - periodically attempting to discover a Join Proxy for cBRSKI onboarding over their 6LoWPAN network interface.
+At the time the Registrar and the 6LBR are enabled, there may be zero Pledges, or there may be already one or more installed and powered Pledges waiting - periodically attempting to discover a Join Proxy over their 6LoWPAN network interface.

 A Registrar hosted on the 6LBR will, per {{cBRSKI}}, make itself discoverable as a Join Proxy so that Pledges can use it for cBRSKI onboarding over a 6LoWPAN link (one hop).
 Note that only some of Pledges waiting to onboard may be direct neighbors of the Registrar/6LBR.
-Other Pledges would need their traffic to be relayed by Join Proxies across one or more enrolled mesh devices (6LR) in order to reach the Registrar/6LBR.
+Other Pledges would need their traffic to be relayed by Join Proxies across one or more enrolled mesh devices (6LR, see {{fig-net}}) in order to reach the Registrar/6LBR.
 For this purpose, all or a subset of the enrolled Pledges start to act as Join Proxies themselves.
 Which subset is selected, and when the Join Proxy function is enabled by a node, is out of scope of this document.

-The desired end state of the installation includes a network with a Registrar and all Pledges successfully enrolled in the network domain and connected to one of the 6LoWPAN mesh networks that are part of the domain.
+The desired end state of the installation includes a network with a Registrar and all Pledges successfully enrolled in the network domain and connected to one of the 6LoWPAN mesh networks that are part of the installation.
 New Pledges may also be added by future network maintenance work on the installation.

-Pledges can only employ link-local communication until they are enrolled, at which point they stop being a "Pledge".
+Pledges employ link-local communication until they are enrolled, at which point they stop being a "Pledge".
-A Pledge will regularly try to discover a Join Proxy with link-local discovery requests, as defined in {{cBRSKI}}.
+A Pledge will periodically try to discover a Join Proxy using for example link-local discovery requests, as defined in {{cBRSKI}}.
-Pledges that are neighbors of the Registrar will discover the Registrar itself (as it is posing as a Join Proxy)
-and will be enrolled first, using cBRSKI.
+Pledges that are neighbors of the Registrar will discover the Registrar itself (which is posing as a Join Proxy) and will be enrolled first, using cBRSKI.
 The Pledges that are not a neighbor of the Registrar will at first fail to find a Join Proxy.
 Later on, they will eventually discover a Join Proxy so that they can be enrolled with cBRSKI too.